qinghaoh/qinghaoh.github.io/_posts/2020-12-10-topological-sorting.markdown

     // if k < n
     //   if k is in a group
     //     - graph[k] is inner-group after items of item k
-    //     - indegree[k] is inner-group indegree of item k
+    //     - indegrees[k] is inner-group indegree of item k
     //   else if k is not in any group
     //     - graph[k] is after items of item k
-    //     - indegree[k] is indegree of item k
+    //     - indegrees[k] is indegree of item k
     // otherwise
     //   - graph[k] is members of group (k - n)
-    //   - indegree[k] is indegree of group (k - n)
+    //   - indegrees[k] is indegree of group (k - n)
     this.graph = new ArrayList[n + m];
     this.indegree = new int[n + m];